Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br />

-You can solve how much is added per dimension with each subtraction into all numbers.
+You can solve how much is added per dimension with each subtraction into all numbers, with the first number being the difference.

 <br /><br />

-With the first number being the difference.

-<br /><br />

-I will make it that you can create any 5D set you like in this code.
-At the end of the code.
-Each number is subtract into the previous.
+I will make it so that you can create any five-dimensional set you like in this code.
+At the end of the code, each number is subtracted from the previous one, and the first value after each subtraction should always be the number of units we added per dimension.

 <br /><br />